-- About 10% of patients with MG have a thymoma and around half of patients with thymoma also have MG.
+- About 15% of patients with MG have a thymoma and 30-50% of patients with thymoma also have MG.

 - Online Mendelian Inheritance in Man (OMIM) lists many entries under MG, although most are myasthenic syndromes.
 Just one is called myasthenia gravis.
 This suggests an association of MG with HLA B8 and DR3.
 In terms of underlying genetic abnormalities, work is ongoing.

-Many patients present with problems of the ocular muscles and most experience them at some stage.
-The clinical presentation varies from mild weakness of limited muscle groups (class I or ocular MG) to severe weakness of multiple muscle groups (class V or severe generalised MG).
+The clinical presentation varies from mild weakness of limited muscle groups (class I, or ocular, MG) to severe weakness of multiple muscle groups (class V, or severe generalised, MG).